 I love using this lens for my day-to-day photography needs.
-This is generally the lens I carry when taking photos of things that are close to me, like food, buildings, and botanicals.
-If I’m not photographing a person or something far away, 9 times out of 10 I use this lens, especially when traveling.
+This is generally the lens I carry when taking photos of things close to me, like food, buildings, and botanicals.
+If I’m not photographing a person or something far away, I use this lens 9 times out of 10, especially when traveling.
 If you’re only going to invest in one lens, let it be this one.

 Canon 70-200mm Lens

-This is my favorite lens to use when photographing things that are far away, or when I want to do macro (close-up) photography of something like plants or sometimes food.
+This is my favorite lens to use when photographing far-away things or doing macro (close-up) photography of something like plants or sometimes food.